samiurrahman98/ECE254/Lab4/README.md

 ## Memory Management in a Linux Environment

-Implement two memory allocation algorithms: best fita nd worst fit, andp erform analysis to determine which is better.
+Implement two memory allocation algorithms: best fit and worst fit, and perform analysis to determine which is better.

 For each algorithm, a memory initialization function is implemented, which requests a chunk of free memory dynamically from the system to be managed by different allocation algorithms.
 Then, an allocation and deallocation function are implemented.
-One utility function is also to be implemented to help analyze the fficiency of the allocation algorithm and its implementation.
+One utility function is also to be implemented to help analyze the efficiency of the allocation algorithm and its implementation.
 A series of tests is then to be written to test the correctness of the implementations.

 ### Memory initialization functions:
 #### Synopsis